eska-muc/dbvisualizer/README.md

                                    MySQL, Oracle
      -driver,--jdbc-driver <arg>   Class name of the JDBC driver.
 Driver must be in CLASSPATH.
+     -e,--entities-only            Show entities and relations only in output.
      -f,--filter <arg>             Regular expression (Java flavor) which is applied on table names
-     -l,--enable-lr                Visualizer only: ranking=LR; graph layout
+     -l,--enable-lr                Use GraphViz option ranking=LR; Graph
-                                   from left to right.
+                                   layout from left to right.
      -o,--output-file <arg>        Name of the output file.
      -p,--password <arg>           Password for database connection.
      -s,--schema <arg>             Name of the schema to retrvieve tables